eliocamp/reproducibility-with-r/content/materials/day3/02-docker/index.markdown

 The important part here is that it runs `R -e 'source("renv/activate.R"); renv::restore()`, which bootstraps renv and restores the project library.

 This image doesn't install any system dependency, but if you wanted you could install them using apt-get.
-For instance, if your image needed the netcdf library, you would add
+For instance, if your image needed the netcdf library (a meteorlogy related library), you would add

 ```
 RUN apt-get install netcdf-bin -y